SITECloudSA/actionsAPI/README.md

   SDK as functions (e.g. `sdk.getProducts()`)

-  SDH as React Hooks (e.g. `useSdk.getProducts()`)
+  SDH as React Hooks (e.g. `useSdk.getProducts()`) - generating hooks can be optionally truned off.

 - ### Swagger Documentation
-  `actionApi` will auto-generate swagger file as soon as developers writes new API in his application.
+  `actionApi` will auto-generate swagger documentation as soon as developers writes new API in his application.

 ## Installation